dd-harp/culex-sim/README.md

 remotes::install_github(repo = "dd-harp/culex-sim", dependencies = TRUE)
 ```

-# Documentation

-There are several vignettes in the package demonstrating use of the models.

-# Simulation
+# Example

 To transform the delay differential equations into discrete time models, we note that
 the backward looking delays can be transformed into forward looking queues of completion
-times by first integrating the _o_rdinary differential equations for delay duration.
+times by first integrating the *o*rdinary differential equations for delay duration.

 These ODEs are of the form: